alirezaasvadi/DTSH/README.md

 ![picture2](https://github.com/alirezaasvadi/DTSH/blob/main/2022-05-05%2016-07-33.png)

-## The Protocol for the Creation of the Digital Twin
+## The protocol for the creation of the smart home model

 ### Camera Calibration.
 The Orbbec Astra Pro sensor was used.
-The resolution for both the RGB and depth images was set to $640 \times 480$ pixels.
+The resolution for both the RGB and depth images was set to *640x480* pixels.
 The *camera_calibration* ROS package http://wiki.ros.org/camera_calibration was used for the intrinsic camera calibration.

 ### 3D Reconstruction.
 The *rtabmap_ros* package http://wiki.ros.org/rtabmap_ros was used to create the 3D map of the smart home.
 It outputs a dense 3D map of the environment in the form of point cloud data in *.PLY* or *.PCD* formats.